Foods To Avoid After Dental Crown Placement

 Foods and Drinks to Avoid with Permanent Crowns

-- Sticky Foods: You should avoid sticky foods, like caramel and candies, whether you have temporary crowns, permanent crowns, or even natural teeth.
-Most sticky foods are high on sugar content, increasing their affinity to bacteria.
+- Sticky Foods: You should avoid sticky foods, like caramel and candies, whether you have temporary crowns on front teeth, permanent crowns, or even natural teeth.
+Most sticky foods are high in sugar content, increasing their affinity to bacteria.
 They also stick to your tooth’s surface, leading to a fast higher risk of dental decay and cavities.

 - Fizzy Drinks: You should avoid fizzy drinks and pop, including Cola, in all situations — temporary crowns, permanent crowns, and natural teeth.
 Cola products and fizzy drinks have high sugar content and other components that lead to enamel erosion, crown erosion, and an increased risk of cavities.